Drainage

 Large machinery making ditch

-Many cities in the Houston region, including Stafford, design roadways to hold water during large rainfall events to keep flooding from vertical structures.
+Many cities in the Houston region, including the City of Stafford, design roadways to hold water during large rainfall events to keep flooding from vertical structures.

 The Public Works Department continues to improve areas of the City that are subject to flooding.
 The Master Drainage Study identified the major watersheds and natural drainage ways that encompass Stafford, the surrounding cities, and the existing conditions of the drainage areas.
 The Study shows the areas in the City that require impact fees and dedication of rights of way along channels.
-The Interactive GIS Map visually shows components of drainage city-wide.
+This PDF Map shows the components of drainage in the City.

-City standards pertaining to designing drainage features in the City of Stafford.
-If you are working in Fort Bend County or Harris County there may be additional standards they would like you to refer to.
+While the City upholds its own standards for the design of its drainage features, if you are working in Fort Bend County or Harris County there may be additional standards to which you must adhere.

 For additional information on the City of Stafford Master Drainage Study, contact the Public Works department.